Wax VS Polyurethane

 How to Apply Wax to Painted Furniture

-Applying wax to painted furniture is a great way to protect and enhance the finish.
-However, it’s essential to know the correct method to apply wax to get the best results.
+It’s important to know the correct method to apply wax to get the best results.

-Leave it to sit for a few minutes, then use a clean lint-free rag or sock to remove any excess wax.
-For dark finishes, you can use a dark sock to avoid any white fuzzies on your furniture and vice versa!
+Then use a lint free rag, old sock, or wax brush to apply a thin and even layer to the surface.
+Leave it to sit for a few minutes, then use a clean lint free rag or sock to remove any excess wax.
+For dark finishes, you can use a dark sock to avoid any white fuzzies on your piece and vice versa!

-Where to Buy Wax Topcoat
+Where to Buy Wax

-You can purchase wax topcoats for furniture from a variety of retailers, including home improvement stores, craft stores, and online marketplaces.
+You can purchase it from a variety of retailers, including home improvement stores, craft stores, and online marketplaces.
+Here are some of the best brands and where you can purchase them:

 Waverly Clear WaxCheck PriceReal Milk Paint, Soft Wood Wax Seal for Wood Finishing and Refinishing, Sealer Coat for Cabinets, Wood Countertops, Furniture Paint, Beeswax, Satin, Clear, 4 oz.Check PriceFusion Mineral BeeswaxCheck Price